Renardo1985/phase-3-python-cli-project/Notes/notes.md

 ### the minimum requirements

-- [ ] A CLI application
+- A CLI application
-  - [ ] that solves a real-world problem
+  -that solves a real-world problem
-  - [ ] ? adheres to best practices
+  -adheres to best practices
-- [ ] A database created with SQLAlchemy
+-A database created with SQLAlchemy
-  - [ ] modified with SQLAlchemy ORM
+  -modified with SQLAlchemy ORM
-  - [ ] 2+ related tables
+  -2+ related tables
-- [ ] A well-maintained virtual environment using Pipenv
+- A well-maintained virtual environment using Pipenv
-- [ ] ?
-Proper package structure in your application
+- Proper package structure in your application
-- [ ] Use of lists
+- Use of lists
-- [ ] Use of dictionaries.
+- Use of dictionaries.

 ### stretch goals